asc4asc/debian-lan/README-asc.md

 ### Make a normal install from this

 ```
-adduser ekf # normal user no control over the system.
+sudo adduser ekf # normal user no control over the system.

-adduser ekf --ingroup sudo # to be in charge of the system
+sudo adduser ekf --ingroup sudo # to be in charge of the system

+sudo make-auto-login-console -d
 ```
 give him a password.